-There are no further immediate updates planned to the dementia surveillance factsheet.
-Publication timetable will be reviewed and shared in the coming year.
-In the meantime, the estimated dementia diagnosis rate and other primary care dementia data can be accessed via Primary Care Dementia Data - NHS England Digital.
+During this pause, the estimated dementia diagnosis rate and other primary care dementia metrics remain accessible through Primary Care Dementia Data - NHS England Digital.
 From July 2026, this data will be published in a revised format and updated quarterly every April, July, October, and January.
-Changes proposed to the format and content of the data are described in the Primary Care Dementia Data consultation 2026

 These interactive factsheets show the disparities that exist across England in relation to the diagnosis of people with dementia and the care they receive.